 Lately different hardware manufacturers have been developing the same solution under different names.

-Some of the names you might see in the market are: Zero Clients, VGA over IP, HDMI over IP,
+Some of the names you might see in the market are: Zero Clients over LAN, VGA over IP, VGA over Ethernet,

-VGA over Ethernet, IP 2 VGA, PC 2 HDMI, VGA via IP, HDMI via IP, HDMI 2 IP, HDMI over Ethernet, DVI over Ethernet,
+HDMI over IP, HDMI over LAN, HDMI over Ethernet, IP 2 VGA, PC 2 HDMI, VGA via IP, HDMI via IP, HDMI 2 IP,

 The following links lead to different manufacturers that work with this technology: